istio/istio.io/content/docs/tasks/traffic-management/ingress/ingress-control/index.md

 ---
-title: Configuring Ingress Gateways
+title: Ingress Gateways
-linktitle: Ingress Gateways
-description: Describes how to configure Istio to expose a service outside of the service mesh.
+description: Describes how to configure an Istio gateway to expose a service outside of the service mesh.
 weight: 10
 keywords: [traffic-management,ingress]
 aliases: